jedireza/fxos-docker/README.md

 ## Build container

-The `fxos-docker` image is our build container.
-We'll be using it to configure, build and run tests.
+The `jedireza/fxos` Docker image is our build environment.
+We'll use it to configure B2G, build B2G and run Gaia tests.
 It's based on the Ubuntu Trusty (14.04) image with [build prerequisites installed][4].

 [4]: https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Firefox_OS_build_prerequisites